-Licensed veterinarians prescribe only approved medications and dosage levels to properly treat, control and prevent illness in animals.
+Licensed veterinarians prescribe approved medications and dosage levels to properly treat, control and prevent illness in animals.
 All medications are regulated by the Food and Drug Administration (FDA), which evaluates any potential negative effects on human health and the environment and any impact on resistance.
 The FDA has the authority to ban any animal drug it feels poses a risk to human health.
 We also follow industry programs’ guidelines for the responsible use of medications such as antibiotics.
 In addition, we will follow the FDA’s industry guidance #209 on the “Judicious Use of Medically Important Antimicrobial Drugs in Food-Producing Animals.”
 Compliance with guidance #209 will ensure that antimicrobials important to human health will not be used for production purposes after December 2016.

 Hormel Foods endorses and complies with the National Pork Board’s Take Care – Use Antibiotics Responsibly platform and the American Veterinarian Medical Association’s “Principles of Judicious Therapeutic Use of Antimicrobials.”
-These written procedures are among the many safeguards in place to ensure antibiotics are used to keep animals healthy without harming human health.
+These written procedures are among the many safeguards in place to ensure antibiotics are used to keep animals healthy while ensuring the safety of human health.

-At company-owned hog and turkey operations, we have six veterinarians who are responsible for overseeing the direction and management of all livestock health assurance programs.
-In our turkey operations, we also have two flock health specialists with veterinary science degrees.
+At company-owned hog and turkey operations, we have four veterinarians who are responsible for overseeing the direction and management of all livestock health assurance programs.
+We also have two flock health specialists with veterinary science degrees working in our turkey operations.
 At our hog operations, veterinarians are responsible for ensuring compliance with the guidelines provided by Take Care — Use Antibiotics Responsibly, and that all employees who work with animals are PQA Plus-certified.

 We have increased monitoring for antibiotic residues at our production facilities as well.
 Beyond the random statistical sampling testing performed by the U. S. Department of Agriculture (USDA), we have initiated our own testing program using the Charm KIS rapid test.
 This is the same test used by USDA personnel to detect the presence of antimicrobial drugs.
-Since 2008, we have conducted random residue testing on more than 9,000 hogs.
-These test results confirm that our producers are using antibiotics responsibly and are following the GPPs identified in the PQA Plus program.
-With these steps, we are able to assure our customers that the pork products produced from these animals meet the highest standards of food safety and quality.
+Since 2008, we have conducted random residue testing on more than 11,800 hogs.
+The test results confirm that our producers are using antibiotics responsibly and are following the GPPs identified in the PQA Plus program.
+With these steps, our customers are assured that the pork products produced from these animals meet the highest standards of food safety and quality.